***2010***(0010)

 “Tell me Sergei…” Ivan looked him in the eyes.
 “If you had a chance to be involved, would you turn it down?”

-Everyone stopped and looked at Sergei.
+Everyone looked at Sergei.

 “That isn’t going to happen, so why get excited?
 Anyway, it’s a dream that died forty years ago.”